-Any time a student is assigned to ISS, the student will NOT be allowed to participate in after-school activities and athletics.
+Students are assigned ISS for a specific number of days.
+Students may be asked to complete an ISS assignment and any classroom work as schedule by the instructor.
+Any time a student is assigned to ISS, the student will not be allowed to participate in after-school activities and athletics.
 If this occurs, the prohibition from activities, including athletics, will begin at the time of the ISS assignment and continue until the student has followed his/her regular schedule for one full day.

-Removal from ISS (Disruptive Behavior): Inappropriate behavior while in In-School Suspension may result in an assignment of Out-of-School Suspension.
+Removal from ISS (Disruptive Behavior): Inappropriate behavior while in In-School Suspension may result in Out-Of-School Suspension.